MatAMac/sprint-2/user-centered-design.md

 My opinions

 I have done a little programming before and have come across these concepts before.
 I can say the most important thing is to reduce errors and design to prevent them as well as the first 3 points made: Design for the users and their tasks, Be consistent, Use simple and natural dialogue.
 All however are important and I think it would be silly to suggest any of these points are not of great importance when designing software and stuff.

+In regards to the video, most of what was presented I thought was rather common sense.
+I found no surprising facts here but it was a good video none the less.